gretchenlhellstern/BIOL3070-Hellstern/Warm-up-mosquitoes-TEMPLATE.md

 host_species_colors <- species_colors
 ```

-## Second analysis
+## Second Analysis

 We then statistically tested whether the presence of house finch blood
 meal predicts the presence of WNV or not.
-We are able to gain a p-value,
+We used provided code to find
-which tells us if our results are statistically significant or not.
+our p-value, which tells us if our results are statistically significant
+or not.

 ``` r
 # second-analysis-or-plot, glm with house finch alone against binary +/_